PrideChung/FontAwesomeKit/README.md

 FAKFoundationIcons *bookmarkIcon = [FAKFoundationIcons bookmarkIconWithSize:15];
 FAKZocial *twitterIcon = [FAKZocial twitterIconWithSize:15];
 ```
-Now you can use these class methods and pass in the font size instead of finding an icon in constants.
+Now you can use these class methods and pass in the font size instead of finding an icon with constants.
 Corresponding icon fonts will automatically setup for you.

 ### Set Attribute for The Icon
 ```objective-c